-De-licensing of generation and restructuring of the State Electricity Boards resulted in formation of several new utilities within the State viz. distribution licensees (public and private), generating utilities (public and private) and transmission licensees (public and be accountable for the business private) that had to of electricity purchase/sale/transmission/distribution.
-Thus, scheduling, dispatching and accounting of electricity transmitted through the State Grid have been recognized as an important statutory responsibility of the State Load Despatch Centre.
+De-licensing of generation and restructuring of the State Electricity Boards resulted in formation of several new utilities within the State viz. distribution licensees (public and private), generating utilities (public and private) and transmission licensees (public and private) that had to be accountable for the business of electricity purchase/sale/transmission/distribution.
+Thus, scheduling, dispatching and accounting of electricity transmitted through the State Grid has been recognized as an important statutory responsibility of the State Load Despatch Centre.